sayler8182/Forms/Documentation/FormsDatabaseSQLite.md

 ## Integration

-SQLite - GRBB.swift or FMDB - framework should be integrated in main project
+SQLite - GRDB.swift or FMDB - framework should be integrated in main project.
+To install GRDB You should download GRDB main project, run GRDBiOS Target for simulator and generic devices and run merge_architectures script.

 ## Usage